priemum/Magnet/README.md

 Give a ⭐️ if this open source project helped you!

 ## Contact - ☎️
-Do I have any questions, suggestions or discovered bugs?
+Do you have any questions, suggestions or founded bugs?
 Please report this by contacting us or by starting a discussion.
 We are also always open to possible cooperation.
 - ✉️ - [Mail](mailto:contact@byphilip.ga)
 - 🦜 - [Twitter](https://twitter.com/byPhilip_Inc)